Dr. Bryan Chapell

 Greg joined the staff team at Grace in the spring of 2009.
 Born and raised in Kansas City, Missouri, Greg first worked in industry and then served with the United States Air Force in South Carolina (where he met his wife Cecilia), Germany, and Hawaii.

 He received his Master of Divinity from Covenant Theological Seminary in St. Louis, Missouri, in 1998.
 After serving as a pastor in southern Illinois, he came to Grace to lead the ministry to children and families.
 In September 2011, Greg became the Executive Pastor.
+In 2018, Greg took on new responsibilities as the Pastor of Assimilation and Mobilization.

 Greg and Cecilia have four children: Breanna, Isaac, Joshua, and Rachel.
 Greg’s desire is for the church and family to partner in shepherding God’s people toward mature faith in Christ.